 Placental-site or epithelioid trophoblastic tumor.
 Very rare forms of GTD that develop where the placenta attaches to the lining of the uterus, usually after a normal pregnancy or an abortion.
 These tumors may invade the muscle layer of the uterus.

 What are the symptoms of gestational trophoblastic disease or a molar pregnancy?

 Symptoms vary based on the type of GTD but may include:

 - Unusual abdominal swelling

 - Unusual vaginal bleeding during pregnancy

 In addition to a thorough medical history and physical exam, diagnosis may include:

 - Pelvic exam - to feel for any lumps or abnormalities

-- Blood test - to look for high levels of hCG (human chorionic gonadotropin), a hormone present during normal pregnancy
+- Blood test - to look for high or persistent levels of hCG (human chorionic gonadotropin), a hormone present during normal pregnancy

 How is gestational trophoblastic disease treated?